mnott/csvdb/README.md

     ./csvdb.pl -s "select distinct id, name from employee order by name"

-Then this expects to find a file employee.csv (in the data//data directory, because a dataset directory was not defined), with at least a header line containing something like id, name, which are going to be the column headers.
+Then this expects to find a file employee.csv (in the current directory, because a dataset directory was not defined), with at least a header line containing something like id, name, which are going to be the column headers.